ondrejsevcik/knowledge-base/css-best-practices.md

 }
 ```

-The problem here is that it's hard to find.
+The problem is that it's hard to find.
 You have to search for `menu-item` and then manually see what other classes are nested.
-The same comes for searching `menu-item--selected`.
+Searching for `menu-item--selected` is even more complicated (Especially if your code is in multiple repos/folders).

 Keep it flat!